calebnance/jekyll_blog-calebnance/_posts/react-native/2018-02-20-react-native-folder-structure.markdown

 import { deepReference } from '../../../../config/styles';
 {% endhighlight %}

-Things to think about at least, I hope this helps!
-My next post will cover component usage and implementation.
+Things to think about at least, I hope this helped!